 Traveling with Asthma

 There are some extra challenges when traveling with asthma.
 The tips here can help you prevent asthma symptoms.
 And they will make your travel easier.

-Be prepared if your asthma gets worse while you're away.
+Be prepared if your asthma gets worse while you're away from home.
 Know where to go for medical care.
 And think about delaying your trip if your asthma is not under control when you plan to leave.

 Stay away from asthma triggers by planning ahead:

 Plan your vacation at times and places where pollen counts are low if pollen allergies trigger your asthma.

 Don't go to places with high air pollution levels.
 For example, stay away from very smoggy cities.

 Reserve a nonsmoking hotel room.
 And ask about rooms away from damp or wet areas.

 Before you visit, tell friends or family if scented candles, aerosol sprays, or pets trigger your symptoms.
 They can make their homes more asthma-friendly for you.
 If possible, sleep in a room where pets aren't allowed.

 If traveling by car in areas with pollution or smog, keep the windows closed.
-Use the air conditioning or heater.
+Use the air conditioner or heater.

 Stay away from smokers and places where smoking is allowed.

 To help keep yourself from getting a cold or other infection, wash your hands often.
 And try not to touch your mouth or nose.
 Use hand cleaner or sanitizer if you can't wash your hands with soap and water.

 What to take with you

 Here are some tips about what to take on your travels:

 Take a copy of your Asthma Action Plan.
 If you don't have one or if yours isn't up-to-date, talk with your healthcare provider.

 Keep controller and rescue medicines with you in your purse or carry-on bag.
 Don't put them in checked bags.
-Take more medicine than you think you'll need.
+Take more medicine than you think you'll need .
 You may have a delay or lose your bags.
+Let family members and traveling companions know where you keep your medicines and your Asthma Action Plan.

 Take your health insurance information card, your provider's phone number, and a list of your medicines.
 Let family members and traveling companions know where you are keeping the information.